searchkit/searchkit/README.md

 # What is Searchkit?

-Elasticsearch is a search engine that enables fast and accurate searching of large volumes of data, but it can take a lot of time and code to build a great search experience.

-Searchkit simplifies this process by providing a layer of abstraction on top of Elasticsearch.
-With Searchkit, you can use Instantsearch components like Searchbox, refinement filters and results (and many more!) to build a search experience, and it handles all the communication with Elasticsearch for you.
+Searchkit provides a Search UI for Elasticsearch or Opensearch.
+With Searchkit, you can use Instantsearch components like Searchbox, refinement filters and results (and many more!) to build a search experience.

-[Searchkit Query Rules](https://www.searchkit.co/docs/query-rules) allow you to adjust relevance of results easily.
-With actions and conditions, you can create rules that will automatically adjust the search results based on the user's query or filters.

 Searchkit is great for anyone who want to build a search experience quickly.